Tasmania: Bay of Fires Walk

 Tasmania: Bay of Fires Walk Itinerary:

 Day 1 G'day mates!
-Today's journey takes us to the magnificent wilderness coastline of eastern Tasmania.
+Walk along the magnificent coastline of eastern Tasmania.

-Day 2 Walk along ridgelines of sand-dunes and discover some of the most pristine shores on Earth.
+Day 2 Hike along the ridgelines of sand-dunes and discover pristine shores.

-Day 3 Optional easy paddle today down the Anson River or perhaps a day on the beach - the choice is yours.
+Day 3 Take an easy paddle down the Anson River or spend a day on the beach.

 Day 4 Rejuvenate with a swim and hike before returning to Launceston.